-This Prospectus Supplement is subject to completion or amendment, and together with the accompanying Prospectus to which it relates and each document incorporated or deemed to be incorporated by reference into this Prospectus Supplement or the accompanying Prospectus, constitutes a public offering of these securities only in those jurisdictions where they may be lawfully offered for sale and therein only by persons permitted to sell such securities.
+This Prospectus Supplement (this "Prospectus Supplement"), together with the accompanying short form base prospectus dated October 25, 2013 (the "Prospectus") to which it relates and each document incorporated or deemed to be incorporated by reference into this Prospectus Supplement or the accompanying Prospectus, constitutes a public offering of these securities only in those jurisdictions where they may be lawfully offered for sale and therein only by persons permitted to sell such securities.
 A registration statement relating to these securities has been filed with the U.S. Securities and Exchange Commission.